Instructor: Dr. Jason Pinkney

 Example of error propagation (applied to calorimetry).
 In this PDF file, I have taken a student's lab measurements (top left side) and used them to calculate the specific heat of copper, CCu.

-This is the lab associated with Physics 2311 (Physics I) and Physics 2111 (General Physics 211).
+This is the lab associated with Physics 2311 (Physics I) and Physics 2111 (General Physics 1).
+You should either have taken PHYS 2311 (or 2111) already, or be taking it concurrently.
 You will have an informational meeting on the first week where you will be assigned your first lab.

 and Thermodynamics", the Physics I lab manual, for $13.
 You also

-need to get a quad-ruled notebook.
+need to get a quad-ruled notebook ($2).
 Get both of these at

 the Physics Office SA 107A for $15.
 Its best to come by